Home » Buttermilk Biscuits

 Buttermilk Biscuits

-Start: Whisk 1 cup buttermilk with 1 egg, set aside.
+Start: Whisk 1 cup buttermilk with 1 egg, sprinkle the baking soda over the top and set aside.

-Combine flour, baking powder, sugar, and salt in a bowl.
+In a large bowl combine flour, baking powder, sugar, and salt whisk together.

-Make a well in the middle of the dry ingredients.
-Pour milk/egg mixture in the well
+Make a well in the middle of the butter and flour, pour buttermilk mixture into the well and fold it together; using a fork or a spatula.

-The key to tender biscuits is.….. are you hanging on the edge of your seat?
-The key is, do not over mix.
+The key to tender biscuits is to not over mix.
 Fold wet and dry together until just barely mixed, then dump out on to a well floured counter top or cutting board.

-Pat dough down into a flat disk approximately 1/2-3/4 inch thick.
-Your hands are gonna get sticky…don’t freak out.
-Just don’t mess with the dough too much.
+Bring the dough together with a light hand just until it is formed into a flat disk approximately 3/4-1 inch thick.
+Your hands are going to get sticky, but it’s okay.
+Try not to mess with the dough too much.
 This process should take no more than 10 seconds.

 I use a juice cup to cut my biscuits.
-But if you have a biscuit cutter or a round cookie cutter feel free to use that.
-I do, and I still like to use my juice glass….just like my momma used to ; ).
-Get the edge wet and then dip cutter in flour, this will keep the biscuits from sticking in the cup as you cut them.
-The cup I use is about 2 inches in diameter, in case ya wondered.
+But if you have a biscuit cutter or a round cookie cutter, those work perfectly.
+I do, and I still like to use my juice glass just like my momma used to.
+Get the edge wet, then dip the cutter in flour.
+This will prevent the biscuits from sticking to the cup as you cut them.
+The cup I use is about 2 inches in diameter.

 How about that manicure?

 I always grease my baking dish with butter when baking biscuits.
-It gives them a beautiful golden, buttery texture on the bottom.
-Another lovely mani shot….yikes how did my moms had get in this picture!?
+It gives them a beautiful golden, buttery crisp on the bottom.
+Another lovely mani shot.
+How did my moms hand get in this picture?

 Leaving a little room around each biscuit place them in your buttered baking dish.

-Place in a 375 degree, preheated oven for 20 minutes, or until they look like this.
-Feel free to slather them in melted butter as soon as they come out of the oven….this is not necessary and I rarely do it.
-But when I do I wonder, why I don’t everytime…..then I look down and see my cheesey middle and decide maybe I should refrain from a few unneccary buttery calories.
+Place the baking dish in the preheated oven and bake for 25 minutes.
+Feel free to slather them in melted butter as soon as they come out of the oven.
+This is not necessary and I rarely do it, but when I do, I wonder why I don’t every time!
+Then I look down and see my midsection, and I remember why.

 Speaking of leftovers!
 You could make my Chicken & Biscuit recipe to use up your left over turkey.
 Just substitute 5 cups of chopped turkey for the chicken.
 You can find the recipe HERE.